graphql-editor/graphql-zeus/README.md

 ## Parsing

-Simplier approach to GraphQL parsing.
+Simpler approach to GraphQL parsing.
 Using graphql-js library and parsing AST to simplier types.

 ## 4.0